 Patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after its earliest priority US utility application was filed.
 Various extensions may be available; however the life of a patent, and the protection it affords, is limited.
 Without patent protection for our product candidates, we may be open to competition from generic versions of our product candidates.
-If we encounter delays in our clinical trials or regulatory approval of obicetrapib, the period of time during which we could market obicetrapib under patent protection could be reduced.
+If we encounter delays in our clinical trials or regulatory approval of objectrapib, the period of time during which we could market objectrapib under patent protection could be reduced.

 The patent application process, also known as patent prosecution, is expensive and time consuming, and we or any future licensors and licensees may not be able to prepare, file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we or any future licensors or licensees will fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 Therefore, these and any of our patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 It is possible that defects of form in the preparation or filing of our patents or patent applications may exist, or may arise in the future, for example with respect to proper priority claims, inventorship, etc., although we are unaware of any such defects that we believe are of material import.
-If we or any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution, maintenance or enforcement of any patent rights, such patent rights, such patent sor patents or patent sor patent and the form or preparation of our patents or patent applications may be invalid and unenforceable.
+If we or any future licensors or licensees fail to establish, maintain or protect such patents and other intellectual property rights, such rights may be reduced or eliminated.
+If any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution, maintenance or enforcement of any patent rights, such patent rights could be compromised.
+If there are material defects in the form or preparation of our patents or patent applications, such patents or applications may be invalid and unenforceable.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may have an adverse impact on our business.